 Insured And Owner Can Be the Same Person

-The insured and the owner of the life insurance policy are often the same person.
+The insured and the owner of the life insurance policy are often the same people.
 This is perfectly legal, and not unusual.
-When the insured person and the owner are the same person, it needs to be understood that this may effect the tax treatment of life insurance death claim payouts.
-We always recommend checking with a tax adviser on the most tax efficient ways to plan for your estate.
+When the insured person and the owner are the same person, it needs to be understood that this may affect the tax treatment of life insurance death claim payouts.
+We always recommend checking with a tax adviser on the most tax-efficient ways to plan for your estate.
 Generally speaking, a death claim will be paid free of tax if it avoids the estate by passing to a living beneficiary.

 Insured Death Triggers Payout

-The only time a life insurance benefit is paid is upon death of the insured, unless in rare circumstances this can be accelerated prior to death in the case of a terminal illness.
-No other associated party to a life insurance contract will trigger a claim payment to beneficiaries.
+The only time a life insurance benefit is paid is upon the death of the insured unless in rare circumstances this can be accelerated prior to death in the case of a terminal illness.
+No other associated party to a life insurance contract will trigger a payment to beneficiaries on a claim.
 If the owner of a policy is separate from the insured person, the owner’s death will not trigger a claim.
 A new successor owner must be named, but the death benefit will not be paid unless the insured person has an event to initiate a claim.

 Some Policies Have Multiple Insured Persons

 Some life insurance contracts have joint insureds.
 There are two forms of joint life insurance, first to die, and second to die.
 In a first to die policy the death claim payout is made upon the death of the first insured to die.
 This is the more expensive of the two policies but can be a less expensive option than two separate insurance contracts.
 This is most commonly used between spouses where the first to die would trigger a death benefit paid to the other spouse.